 - Deal with benefits payments

-You will have a named Money Management Officer who will work with your care manager and you to manage your money.
+You will have a named Client Finance Officer who will work with your care manager and you to manage your money.

 Court of Protection

-If your savings and belongings are valued at over £16,000 an officer in the Money Management Team would be made Deputy of the Court and act on your behalf under the supervision of the Court.
+If your savings and belongings are valued at over £16,000 an officer in the Client Finance Team would be made Deputy of the Court and act on your behalf under the supervision of the Court.

 For both the Appointeeship and Deputyship there is a charge for these services.